incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 ### Install the `hedera-local` CLI Tool

 To run a local node using the `hedera-local` CLI tool, you can either install it globally via npm, or else run it locally from a clone of [the `hedera-local-node` GitHub repo](https://github.com/hashgraph/hedera-local-node).
-The [npm installation](#global-npm-installation) is generally recommended for most users unless you specifically need to test the latest changes to the repo, in which case you should follow the [local installation instructions](#local-development-installation).
+The [global npm installation](#global-npm-installation) is generally recommended for most users unless you specifically need to test the latest changes to the repo, in which case you should follow the [local development installation](#local-development-installation) instructions.

 #### Global npm Installation

-Run the following command to install the `@hashgraph/hedera-local` CLI tool:
+Run the following command to install the `@hashgraph/hedera-local` CLI tool globally:

 ```bash
 npm install @hashgraph/hedera-local -g
 ```

-Now you can use [the `hedera` commands](#hedera-commands) when [running your node](#running-the-node).
+Now you can use [the `hedera` commands](#hedera-commands) from any starting place in your terminal when [running your node](#running-the-node).

 #### Local Development Installation